 Vertical carousels

-What we call “the footprint” is measured at the base of the unit.
-Typically, a vertical carousel is five to seven feet deep and 10 to 12 feet wide—although at SencorpWhite, we can customize solutions to fit smaller niche spaces.
-When we are working with you to design a vertical carousel, we look at the square footage you currently are using for storage space and use that to help determine the pan depth, width, and height.
-The height can be variable, so if you are storing small items, we can make the shelves denser, and if you have tall items, we can make the shelves farther apart.
-This allows us to maximize storage density and minimize the footprint.
-Remember, usable storage is what fits on the shelves or in the pans.
-SencorpWhite has one of the smallest motor footprints in the industry, so the usable storage density is very near the overall cubic footprint.
+The footprint, measured at the unit’s base, typically spans five to seven feet in depth and 10 to 12 feet in width.
+At SencorpWhite, we offer customized options to fit even smaller, unique spaces.
+When designing a vertical carousel, we consider your current storage area and use this to guide decisions about pan depth, width, and height.
+The height is adjustable, so for smaller items, we can make shelves denser, and for taller items, we can space shelves farther apart.
+This approach maximizes storage density while minimizing the unit’s footprint.
+Usable storage refers to what can be stored on the shelves or in the pans, and SencorpWhite’s vertical carousels boast one of the smallest motor footprints in the industry, meaning the usable storage density closely matches the unit’s total cubic volume.

 Vertical lift modules